astropy/astropy/docs/development/workflow/development_workflow.rst

    repository will always be immediately available next time you start a Python interpreter and ``import astropy``.

-   Develop mode can be easily disabled again by running ``setup.py develop -u``.
+#.
+Develop mode can be easily disabled again by running
+   ``setup.py develop -u``.
+Without having the package installed in develop mode, if you change directories from the root of the repository clone the ``astropy`` package will no longer be importable, and other features may not work properly.

    Another useful technique to avoid having to switch develop mode on and off without disrupting production use of Astropy is to use virtualenv as explained :ref:`below<using-virtualenv>`.

-#.
-If you change directories from the root of the repository clone the
-   ``astropy`` package will no longer be importable, and other features may not work properly.
+   It should be noted that ``setup.py develop`` will *not* work with Python 3, as Astropy currently uses ``2to3`` to convert the source code to a format compatible with Python 3.
+Because of this it is not possible to ``import astropy`` directly from a source checkout with Python 3.
+In the future Astropy may move to a cross-compatible coding style that works natively in both Python 2 and 3.

 .. note::